27 Best Zucchini Companion Plants (and What to Avoid)

 Garlic has a strong fragrance that repels aphids and cucumber beetles.

 A popular season-long crop, garlic deters pests with its strong aroma.
-When grown with zucchini, it can help keep aphids and cucumber beetles at bay.
+When grown as a zucchini companion plant, it can help keep aphids and cucumber beetles at bay.

 Benefits